Background and History

 The International Ranger Federation (IRF) was founded in 1992 when the Countryside Management Association (CMA, representing rangers in England and Wales), the Scottish Countryside Rangers Association (SCRA) and the U.S. Association of National Park Rangers (ANPR) signed a joint agreement to raise awareness of, and support, the critical work that rangers around the world do in conserving our natural and cultural heritage.

-The IRF is a non-profit organization with a membership of 63 ranger associations, from 46 countries spread across six continents.
+The IRF is a rapidly-growing non-profit organization now having almost 140 member associations, representing over 50,000 Rangers in more than 50 countries, spread across six continents.
 The role of the IRF is to empower rangers by supporting them to develop, establish and maintain national or state-level ranger organizations; to provide a forum for information and learning on best practice; and to promote and enable technology transfer from countries in which protected area management enjoys broad public and state support, to countries in which protected area management is less well supported.

 The IRF produces a Newsletter for its members and you can go to the news section of the IRF website to get a feel for some of things that ranger services are achieving, and the challenges that they face.